Monitoring

 Log management is the process of collecting, analyzing, and storing logs – meaning files that applications, operating systems, and other IT resources generate to record events and status changes.
 Typically, organizations deploy a log management system to support these tasks.

 The purpose of log management is to help ensure that organizations can use logs as effectively as possible.
-Alongside other sources of visibility, like metrics and traces, logs provide critical insight into what's happening within containers, applications, servers, and so on.
-But without a comprehensive, systematic approach to gathering, parsing, and storing that information, it's challenging to take full advantage of log data to help identify and correct performance issues.
+Alongside other sources of visibility, like metrics and traces, logs provide critical insight into what’s happening within containers, applications, servers, and so on.
+But without a comprehensive, systematic approach to gathering, parsing, and storing that information using a full-stack observability platform, it’s challenging to take full advantage of log data to help identify and correct performance issues.
 Nor will you be able to follow methodologies like the 4 Golden Signals, which hinge in part on collecting and analyzing log data.

 Note, too, that log management is especially important today because modern systems often produce many different types of logs using various formats and store them in different locations.
+Managing the log data generated by these systems is crucial for maintaining security, performance, and compliance.
 Having a log management strategy helps ensure that you can efficiently collect logs from across all of your software resources, and then analyze and correlate log data effectively.
+Log management is important because it enhances security, ensures compliance, and improves operational efficiency by making data accessible and useful for monitoring and analysis.

 Types of logs